jplf/radiok/README.md

 1. `onair.sh`
 1. `offair.sh`

 Guess the name of the soundcard with `amixer scontrols`.
+It is foreseen to base the audio component on *pulseaudio* instead of *alsa*.

 ### The bash scripts

 The next layer above the standard unix programs consists of bash scripts.
+The player program is defined in RADIOK_PLAYER : *mplayer* or *mpg123*.
-The main ones are the following :
+The main scripts are the following :

 #### onair.sh

 It is the main script.
 It encapsulates the call to *mplayer(1)* and the management of the radio stations.
 The list of URL must be fixed when necessary.
 The mplayer configuration has to be updated depending on the OS and the version.

 #### offair.sh